wordofwarning/wordofwarning.org/current/2023-turn/index.md

 From industrial heritage to village life, clothing to clubbing, Manchester to Ghana, inner worlds and outer expressions — an evening of physical exploration of identity featuring: Christian Asare · Jack Evans · James Hewison and Company · Lizzy Owen · Maisha Kungu Dance · Matrafisc Dance Company · Matter of Fact · Orla Collier · taciturn · Zara Jane<br><small>*Participating artists subject to change.*</small>

 #### Ticketing
-Pay What You Decide: £15/£10/£5/£0 | Book <a href="https://contactmcr.com" target="_blank">via Contact</a> from mid-February.
+Pay What You Decide: £15/£10/£5/£0 | Book <a href="https://contactmcr.com/book-online/308158" target="_blank">online via Contact</a>

-Time: Friday 10 March 2023, 7pm.<br>Duration: lasts *about* 3¼ hrs including interval & pauses.<br>Location: <a href="https://contactmcr.com/about-us/your-visit" target="_blank">Contact</a>, Oxford Rd, Manchester, M15 6JA
+Time: Friday 10 March 2023, 7pm<br>Duration: lasts *about* 3¼ hrs including interval & pauses<br>Location: <a href="https://contactmcr.com/about-us/your-visit" target="_blank">Contact</a>, Oxford Rd, Manchester, M15 6JA

 #### Access
-Age Advisory: 15+ (parental/guardian discretion).<br>Content Warnings: some works may disturb, please click [here](/warnings).<br>Features: contemporary dance and performance works with varied content.<br>Covid measures: we <a href="https://contactmcr.com/covid-19-faq" target="_blank">encourage</a> audience members to wear masks within Contact unless exempt; please get in touch if you have any queries.<br>Queries: please call <a href="https://contactmcr.com/accessibility" target="_blank">Contact</a> on 0161 274 0600 or email <mailto:BoxOffice@contactmcr.com>
+Age Advisory: 15+ (parental/guardian discretion)<br>Content Warnings: some works may disturb, please click [here](/warnings).<br>Features: contemporary dance and performance works with varied content.<br>Covid measures: we <a href="https://contactmcr.com/covid-19-faq" target="_blank">encourage</a> audience members to wear masks within Contact unless exempt; please get in touch if you have any queries.<br>Queries: please call <a href="https://contactmcr.com/accessibility" target="_blank">Contact</a> on 0161 274 0600 or email <mailto:BoxOffice@contactmcr.com>

 #### About
 [Turn](/hab/turn) is our annual platform for North West dancers and dance-makers — an opportunity to engage with new dance in Manchester.
 After a 6-year hiatus, this tenth edition presents ten short works in three spaces at <a href="http://contactmcr.com" target="_blank">Contact</a> — get a feel for it with 2017's [programme](/archive/2017-turn/programme) + [gallery of images](/galleries/2017-turn).<br>*NB Friday's public platform is followed by an artist day for participants only.*